-Alcohol and Drug Abuse During the Holidays
+Alcohol and Drug Use During the Holidays

+Alcohol and drug use during the holidays rise considerably over the season.
 The holidays are the time of year when friends and families gather to celebrate the joys of the season.
 Unfortunately, too many people either drink alcohol to excess or increase their drug use over this period which can lead to misery, accidents and even fatalities.

 While most people are thrilled at the arrival of the holiday season, some are not.
 In fact, many people get depressed during the holidays for a number of reasons.